ivangfr/springboot-kong-keycloak/README.md

 - In a terminal, make use you are in `springboot-kong-keycloak` root folder

-- In order to create the image, run the command below
+- Run the command below
   ```
   docker build -t kong:2.6.0-centos-oidc docker/kong
   ```